parasharkc/parasharkc/README.md

-I am a Cybersecurity Graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Cybersecurity Graduate with a profound interest in technology and a dedication to solving complex problems.My journey in computer engineering has led me to develop a passion for cybersecurity.

 ## Objective

-My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a cybersecurity Engineer.
+A highly skilled Cybersecurity Professional with certifications in CCNA, CompTIA Network+, Security+, CySA+, and PenTest+.
+Bringing years of IT support experience and a Master's in Cybersecurity, I excel at conducting vulnerability assessments, threat analysis, and incident management.
+Seeking to leverage my expertise in network security and risk management to safeguard organizational systems and ensure compliance with cybersecurity standards.

 ## Skills